lennysh/tabinator/README.md

 docker-compose up --build
 ```

-The database will be persisted in `./data/tabinator.db`.
+The database will be persisted in `./data/tabinator.db`, and sessions will be persisted in `./data/sessions.db`.

 **Important:** Set a secure `SESSION_SECRET` environment variable in production!

 ```bash
 SESSION_SECRET=your-secure-random-string docker-compose up
 ```

+Sessions persist across server restarts, so you won't need to log in again after restarting the server.

 ### Podman